All the States Where You Can Legally Buy Fireworks for the Fourth of July

 The Fourth of July is right around the corner, which means it’s time to stock up on your party supplies.
 For most of us “stocking up” simply means heading down to the local grocery store to buy every last hot dog, bun, chip and dip we can get our hands on, but for some of the more ambitious in the crowd that also means purchasing pyrotechnics.

 But purchasing fireworks isn’t legal in all 50 states.
-According to the American Pyrotechnics Association, “47 states plus the District of Columbia allow some or all types of consumer fireworks.”
+According to the American Pyrotechnics Association, “49 states plus the District of Columbia allow some or all types of consumer fireworks.”
+That’s two more than in 2017.

-Related: 8 Amazing Fourth of July Flight Deals for $388 or Less
+RELATED: Have a Party in the U.S.A. with These Festive Fourth of July Decorations

 “Some” is the operative word in that statement.
 Sure, it seems like a buzzkill to not be able to purchase sparklers, but those limits are in place for our safety, according to the APA.